International Minor for Engineers

 - Pass/Fail courses may not be used to satisfy minor requirements.
 (COVID-19 Exception | ‘P’ grades can be used to satisfy requirements for courses taken during the W20, F20 and W21 as long as the letter grades earned would meet the requirement.)

 - Once you have started at the University of Michigan, college-level courses, taken from other universities, that appear on your transcript as Transfer Credit, may be used to satisfy course requirements.
 AP credit earned prior to the start of college does not apply to the 15-credit total.

 - Students must maintain good academic standing in minor courses to earn the minor.

-- International Minor courses may be double-counted with Engineering core and department requirements, including CoE minors.
+- Global/Intercultural Courses may be double-counted with Engineering core and department requirements, including CoE minors.

 - Students who wish to double-count International Minor courses with LSA minor requirements should consult with their LSA minor advisor to determine if this is allowed.

 International Minor Advising